 Since the raw asymmetry has a linear dependence on Q^2 , but a small dependence on other kinematic variables such as W or x, the largest systematic error in the physics asymmetry determination arises from the knowledge of the average Q^2 of the events seen in each detector, weighted by detector response.
-The average Q^2 will be determined from a detailed model of the spectrometer apertures and magnetic fields.
-The HRS spectrometers are very well understood from previous experiments, and preliminary studies indicate that we will be able to determine the average Q^2 value, to better than 0.9%.
-The asymmetry is proportional to Q^2 , yielding a systematic uncertainty in A of < 0.9%.
+The HRS spectrometers are very well understood from previous experiments and the average Q^2 will be determined from a detailed model of the spectrometer apertures and magnetic fields.

 The uncertainty in beam energy E is <0.02%, which contributes a negligible uncertainty to $Q^2 = 4EE' \sin^2(\theta/2)$.
-The HRS central momentum is known to < 0.1%, and the central angle can be determined to better than 1 mr. These generate an uncertainty in the central Q^2 value of less than 0.9%, dominated by the uncertainty in the scattering angle.
-Previous experiments have determined the HRS angle to better than 0.5 mr, which would yield an uncertainty in Q^2 of 0.5% from this source.
-We will measure the electron rates as a function of all spectrometer variables with dedicated low rate running to check the geometric acceptance of the spectrometer to better than 0.9%, and will use the positions of the ep and ed elastic peaks as a cross check on the central angle and momentum of the spectrometers.
+The HRS central momentum is known to < 0.1%, and the central angle can be determined to better than 1 mr. These generate an uncertainty in the central

+Q^2 value of less than 0.9%, dominated by the uncertainty in the scattering angle.
+The asymmetry is proportional to Q^2 , yielding a systematic uncertainty on the asymmetry of less than 0.9%.Previous experiments have determined the HRS angle to better than 0.5 mr, which would yield an uncertainty in Q^2 of 0.5%.